 Recipe Tips

-- I always use unsalted butter for this recipe, but salted will work in a pinch.
+- I always use unsalted butter for this garlic butter recipe, but salted will work in a pinch.
 If you go this route, I’d hold off on the added salt until the very end.
 Then taste test and add a little bit if desired.

 - If you don’t have any large grain salt, you can substitute fine table salt.
 A small grain is less forgiving, so go slowly to avoid over salting.